middlendian/leader-labeler/README.md

 - Check sidecar logs for errors

 **Labels not appearing**
-- Ensure pods have the participation label after becoming Ready
+- Verify pods are Ready (label is applied after readiness)
-- Verify the leader pod has no errors in its logs
+- Check the leader pod has no errors in its logs
-- Check RBAC allows `patch` on pods
+- Ensure RBAC allows `patch` on pods

 **Leadership flapping**
 - Check network connectivity between pods and API server